Cloud protection and sample submission at Microsoft Defender Antivirus

 High-precision antivirus, detecting common malware through generic and heuristic techniques.

 Advanced cloud-based protection is provided for cases when Microsoft Defender Antivirus running on the endpoint needs more intelligence to verify the intent of a suspicious file.

-- The cloud query of file metadata can be a result of behavior, mark of the web, or other characteristics where a clear verdict is not determined.
+- The cloud query of file metadata can be a result of behavior, mark of the web, or other characteristics where a clear verdict isn't determined.

 - A small metadata payload is sent, with the goal of reaching a verdict of malware or not a threat.
-The metadata does not include personally identifiable information (PII).
+The metadata doesn't include personally identifiable information (PII).
 Information such as filenames, are hashed.

 - Can be synchronous or asynchronous.
-For synchronous, the file will not open until the cloud renders a verdict.
-For asynchronous, the file will open while cloud protection performs its analysis.
+For synchronous, the file won't open until the cloud renders a verdict.
+For asynchronous, the file opens while cloud protection performs its analysis.

 - Metadata can include PE attributes, static file attributes, dynamic and contextual attributes, and more (see Examples of metadata sent to the cloud protection service).

 After examining the metadata, if Microsoft Defender Antivirus cloud protection can't reach a conclusive verdict, it can request a sample of the file for further inspection.
 This request honors the settings configuration for sample submission: